duncan-f/duncan-f.github.io/src/content/posts/hack-the-box-writeup-photobomb.md

  sudo PATH=$PWD:$PATH /opt/cleanup.sh
 ```

+`$PWD` is added to the `$PATH` environment variable in order to execute our
+created file before the one installed in the linux machine.

 You're root, now you know the drill.